MacPiper/tibber2mqtt/README.md

 # tibber2mqtt
 Publishes Tibber live consumption data from Tibber API per MQTT.

+This version is based on / forked from danielringch/tibber2mqtt (bit thanks to him!) adding the following:

+- Adaptions for running with docker compose
+- Option to get plain numbers published to MQTT

 ## Introduction

 If you are a customer of [Tibber](https://tibber.com/) and use a [Tibber Pulse](https://tibber.com/de/pulse), you can retrieve realtime consumption data via the Tibber API.